uk-tre/community-management/governance/working groups/index.md

     - Aligns with [community principles]()
     - Represents new work being undertaken in the community
 3. If the Charter is rejected by the [Steering Group](), feedback is provided to the submitting member(s) on why, and the Working Group returns to step 1.
-4. If the Charter is approved by the [Steering Group](), the Charter is made available for community review on the [UK TRE GitHub](https://github.com/uk-tre/community-management) for a period of 2 weeks.
+4. If the Charter is approved by the [Steering Group](), the Charter is made available for community review via an Issue on the [UK TRE GitHub](https://github.com/uk-tre/community-management) for a period of 2 weeks.
 5. If, after a period of 2 weeks, there are no unresolved objections to the Charter, the working group is established :tada:
 6. If there are unresolved objections, these are reviewed by the [Steering Group]().
 Any outstanding objections requiring review after this are collated and shared with the Working Group proposers for updating the charter, and the Working Group returns to step 4.
 7. Once a Working Group is established, they are formally recognised on the [UK TRE Community website](https://www.uktre.org/), and the community is notified of its creation.